LucasCallamullo/Ecommerce-Project-w-Payments/README.md

 ## Postman Collection - API Endpoints

-You can access the Postman collection using the following public link: [Postman Collection](https://documenter.getpostman.com/view/41618970/2sAYQiAnKz).
+* You can access the Postman collection using the following public link: [Postman Collection](https://documenter.getpostman.com/view/41618970/2sAYQiAnKz).
+* (Optional) You can import the Postman collection and envoirments from the folder docs/

 ## Other Functionalities